-CS/HB 4027 would assist in the implementation of the governance restructuring of WCRWSA.
-In order to simplify the discussion of the effect of this bill, the proposed changes are roughly grouped into those changes affecting the organization of WCRWSA and those involving external law.
+As passed by the Legislature, CS/HB 4027 assists in the implementation of the governance restructuring of WCRWSA.
+In order to simplify the discussion of the effect of this bill, the changes are roughly grouped into those changes affecting the organization of WCRWSA and those involving external law.

-As to those proposed changes related to the organization of WCRWSA, CS/HB 4027 is generally consistent with the existing statutory direction found in ss.
+As to those changes related to the organization of WCRWSA, CS/HB 4027 is generally consistent with the existing statutory direction found in ss.
 373.1962 and 373.1963, F.S., as well as the recommendations received by the Legislature from WCRWSA.
 The amended s.
 373.1963(1)(b), F.S., provides in accordance with s.
 4, Art.
-VIII, of the Florida Constitution, that the member governments of WCRWSA are authorized to enter into a interlocal agreement with the following terms without the vote of their electors:
+VIII, of the Florida Constitution, that the member governments of WCRWSA are authorized to enter into an interlocal agreement with the following terms without the vote of their electors:

-- -- member governments relinquish to WCRWSA their individual rights to develop potable water sources interlocal agreement; - -- member governments may not restrict the use of land by WCRWSA for - -- member governments may not impose any tax or fee upon WCRWSA in conjunction with the production or the supply of water not otherwise - -- WCRWSA may use the powers of Part II, Chapter 159, F.S., for financing water supply facilities; and member governments agreeing to be bound by the interlocal agreement shall be limited to the procedures in the agreement with regard to action to the production or supply of water.
+-- member governments relinquish to WCRWSA their individual rights to develop potable water sources except as otherwise provided in the interlocal agreement;

+-- member governments may not restrict the use of land by WCRWSA for water supply purposes;

+-- member governments may not impose any tax or fee upon WCRWSA in conjunction with the production or the supply of water not otherwise provided for in the interlocal agreement;

+-- WCRWSA may use the powers of Part II, Chapter 159, F.S., for financing water supply facilities; and

+-- member governments and any board or commission associated with member governments agreeing to be bound by the interlocal agreement shall be limited to the procedures in the agreement with regard to action that directly or indirectly restricts the use of lands or other activities related to the production or supply of water.

 However, unlike the existing language in s.
-373.1963, F.S., CS/HB 4027 requires must comply with certain existing requirements:
+373.1963, F.S., CS/HB 4027 requires that if the parties undertake governance that the resultant interlocal agreement must comply with certain existing requirements:

-adequate and dependable water without adverse environmental effects upon areas where water is withdrawn;
+-- the parties agree that cooperative efforts are mandatory to supply adequate and dependable water without adverse environmental effects upon areas where water is withdrawn;

-significant wholesale water supply facilities owned by member governments at an agreed upon price;
+-- WCRWSA shall acquire full or lesser interests in all regionally significant wholesale water supply facilities owned by member governments at an agreed upon price;

-governments for the wholesale supply of potable water;
+-- WCRWSA shall charge a uniform wholesale rate to member governments for the wholesale supply of potable water;